Club Competition Rules

 2. Programme

-The Competitions Committee will make the draw (which any member may attend and observe) from the entries submitted and the result of the draw will be displayed on the Competitions Notice Board.
-The schedule will show a date for the completion of each round and all games must be played prior to or on the completion date.
+The Competitions Committee will make the draw (which any member may attend and observe) from the entries submitted and the results of the draw will be displayed on the Competitions Notice Board.
+The schedule will show a date for the completion of each round, and all games must be played prior to or on the completion date.
+No extensions to this deadline will be permitted except in the following two very exceptional circumstances, serious illness, or bereavement, with the agreement of the Competitions Committee.
+The Committee’s decision will be final.
+No match should be forfeited – if you are unable to play, please inform the Competitions Committee as there may be reserves available to take your place.

 3. Arranging the Game